 3. Prepare for a productive .NET 5 transition

-Microsoft is releasing .NET 5 in just a few months.
+Microsoft is releasing .NET 5 in just a few months [[UPDATE: Now with the .NET 6 release slated for Nov.
+2021, a lot of these prep tips still apply!]].
 This will open up exciting opportunities for both your Dev and your Ops teams in terms of improving runtime—in some benchmarks, a single core process was able to process over seven million requests per second.
 But in order to reap the benefits, you need to be prepared and stay productive during the coming transition.
 If you’re not already running your applications on .NET Core 3.1, migrating now is the best thing you can do to get ahead of the Fall release.
 Being proactive means porting your applications early and limiting risk by taking some key steps throughout the next few months that will keep you from experiencing interruptions to your business.

 4. Enhance experiences on the front-end